This article may contain links from our affiliate partners. Please read how we make money!

 How to Choose a Food Scale

-Now that we’ve weighed the benefits of a food scale, it’s time to choose one that best fits your needs.
+Now that I’ve weighed the benefits of a food scale, it’s time to choose one that best fits your needs.
 Here are the factors to consider when shopping for a food scale:

 - Use: Compact digital food scales are ideal for simple home cooking.
 However, sturdy mechanical scales are better suited if you plan to meal prep in bulk.
 They allow you to weigh whole produce and large cuts of meat.